dfhoughton/sleep_chart/README.md

 If you're interested in the snippet of precious medical information contained herein, go nuts.
 Or maybe it's fake!

-Note: If you push the smoothing number up really high you'll start to see floating point overflow issues.
+*Note*: If you push the smoothing number up really high you'll start to see floating point overflow issues.
 In particular, the smoothed line will be a bit off the average line.